Try<V>

 getOrNull()Returns nullAmbiguous for Try<Void> — avoid when possible.

-getOrThrow()Rethrows the original exceptionRethrows Exception as-is; wraps Error/Throwable.
+getOrThrow()Rethrows the original exceptionRethrows Exception and Error as-is; wraps bare Throwable.

 getOrThrow(exMapper)Throws mapped RuntimeExceptionMaps the cause to a domain exception at the call site.